JFK Family Update

 News from our Principals: Mrs. Frank (UPK-2) & Mrs. Bouchard (3-6)

-As we prepare for the cold weather to come, and likely growing snowbanks, we ask that you please be cautious when dropping off and picking up your children from school.
+As we continue to experience cold weather, and likely growing snowbanks, we ask that you please be cautious when dropping off and picking up your children from school.
 Please drive slowly, as we have many students who walk to and from school.
 Unfortunately, children are not always visible around corners or when they are crossing between cars.
 Please also keep in mind that the doors at school are opened at 7:50 am.
 For the safety of your child, please do not drop him or her off prior to 7:50 am.

-Please consider joining our monthly Parent Teacher Organization (PTO) meeting on Tuesday, January 11th at 6:00 pm.
+Please consider joining our monthly Parent Teacher Organization (PTO) meeting on Tuesday, February 8th at 6:00 pm.
 The work of our PTO brings tremendous opportunities to our students, and its success depends on our volunteers.
-This month, as a reward for the tremendous holiday spirit shown by each of our classrooms in the annual door decorating contest, every classroom will have a pizza party, sponsored by the PTO!
+We are excited to bring the Art to Remember fundraiser to you this month!

 We are so excited to participate in the Global School Play Day on Wednesday, February 2nd, an event dedicated to raising awareness of the value of unstructured play for our students.
 More information can be found in this newsletter.